-6 Sociologists have descriptively examined educational differences.
+&lt;sup>6 Sociologists have descriptively examined educational differences.
 For example, Rockwell (1976) attributes 1910-1970 declines in the US educational homogamy across marital cohorts to overall male and female educational distributions becoming more similar.
 Mare (1991) extends this analysis of the homogamy trends through the 1980s claiming homogamy increased ... from the 1930s to the 1980s (p.
 15).
-Kalm ijn (1991) argues that this increased educational homogamy is at the expense of religious homogeneity.
+Kalmijn (1991) argues that this increased educational homogamy is at the expense of religious homogeneity.

-7 Gustafsson and Kalwij (2006) serves as an example illustrating that education delays fertility.
+&lt;sup>7 Gustafsson and Kalwij (2006) serves as an example illustrating that education delays fertility.

-husbands are more educated than their wives the more children they aspire to have.
 Further, changes in government policies that influence the demand for children, such as China's one-child policy, can influence husband-wife age and educational gaps.
 Thus after 1980 when the Chinese government initiated a "one-child policy" in order to control its large population growth, we predict the husband-wife age gap at first marriage to decline and husband-wife educational differences to narrow.
 Similarly, any other policies that affect the demand for children will influence these marital demographics.
 Such policies might entail lump-sum taxes or subsidies which change the cost of having children, such as tax credits for daycare.
 Also, factors could include institutional considerations such as living environments.
 In this regard, farm families usually value children more than non-farm families.
 In contrast, urban areas often make children more costly.
 Thus we would predict smaller husband-wife age and educational disparities among urban families.